 Our fee includes:

 - Taking your instructions and reviewing documentation

 - Undertaking Companies House searches to identify an address

 - Sending a letter before action in the post

 - Receiving payment and sending onto you, or if the debt is not paid, drafting and issuing claim

-- Where no Acknowledgment of Service or Defence is received in the relevant time limits, applying to the court to enter Judgement in default
+- Where no Acknowledgement of Service or Defence is received in the relevant time limits, applying to the court to enter Judgment in default

-- When Judgement in default in received, write to the other side to request payment
+- When Judgment in default in received, write to the other side to request payment

 - If payment is not received within 14 days, providing you with advice on next steps and likely costs

 Matters usually take 2-12 weeks from receipt of instructions from you to receipt of payment from the other side, depending on whether or not it is necessary to issue a claim.
 This is on the basis that the other side pays promptly on receipt of Judgment in default.
 If enforcement action is needed or you wish us to take enforcement action as soon as judgment has been obtained, the matter will take longer to resolve.